mmondics/aiops-z/README.md

 Application Resource Management is a top-down, application-driven approach that continuously analyzes applications' resource needs and generates fully automatable actions to ensure applications always get what they need to perform.
 It runs 24/7/365 and scales with the largest, most complex environments.

-To perform Application Resource Management, Turbonomic represents environments holistically as a supply chain of resource buyers and sellers, all working together to meet application demand.
-By empowering buyers (VMs, instances, containers, and services) with a budget to seek the resources that applications need to perform, and sellers to price their available resources (CPU, memory, storage, network) based on utilization in real-time, Turbonomic keeps environments within the desired state.
 Turbonomic enables environments to achieve the following conflicting goals at the same time:

 - Assured application performance